asmiknalmpatian/tssa-twitter/index.md

 ## Hello world

-This tutorial on topic modeling and sentiment analysis intends to get you started in the wide realm of text analysis.
+This tutorial on \textbf{topic modeling} and \textbf{sentiment analysis} intends to show you around the grounds in the wide realm of text analysis.

 We will work on a corpus of Twitter data by German MPs.

 The tutorial covers two approaches: roll up your sleeves for some handcrafted R code, or step up your game with BERT in Python.

-Feel free to reach out to us anytime via GitHub: @asmiknalmpatian \& @lisa-wm.
+Feel free to reach out to us anytime via GitHub: @asmiknalmpatian and @lisa-wm.

-Happy mining!
+\textbf{Happy mining!}

 ### Whazzup